bitsawer/renpy-shader/doc/rigeditor.md

 This document provides some basic instructions for the rig editor.
 You can access the rig editor from the main menu.
 Make sure you have watched the [basic editor workflow video](https://www.youtube.com/watch?v=NHJu0OYBERE).

+Note: Starting the editor disables some screens (like quick menu) and keyboard shortcuts to prevent them from interfering with the editor controls.
+Restart the game to get them back.

 ## Rigging walkthrough

 You can play around with the demo project editor, but you probably want to rig your own files at some point.
 To do so: